 Do you have questions about tooth extractions?
 We can help!
 Below are answers to some of the most common questions we hear from patients about getting teeth removed.
 From whether extractions hurt to what types of food you can eat during recovery, we hope this information helps guide you toward making the right decision for your oral health.
 If you do not see your concern addressed below, do not hesitate to schedule a consultation with one of our expert dentists.

 Like root canals, many people believe that dental extractions are much more painful than they actually are.
-The truth is that you will experience little to no pain at all during an extraction at Dulce Dental!
-Your dentist will apply a local anesthesia to numb the area around the tooth before removing it.
+The truth is that you will experience little to no pain at all during an extraction at Brush Dental!
+Your dentist will apply a local anesthetic to numb the area around the tooth before removing it.
 For more complex extraction procedures or if you feel anxious, your dentist may recommend dental sedation.
 We offer both nitrous oxide and oral conscious sedation to help patients breeze through more extensive dental treatments.

 The length of recovery following an extraction depends on a number of factors and can vary from person to person.
 However, in general, the initial healing period usually lasts one to two weeks.
 During the first few days, you may experience some swelling and mild pain.
 Taking over-the-counter painkillers or prescription pain medication as directed by your dentist can help ease any discomfort.
 In addition, applying an icepack to your cheek intermittently can also help.